 Looking at beuth.de, the relevant standard might be DIN 66234-6 “Display work stations - Design of the work station” (drafted May 1982, published December 1984), or DIN 66234-7 “Display work stations; ergonomical design of the work station; lighting and arrangement” (drafted October 1982, published December 1984).
 Both of these parts are contemporary with all the changes identified.

-Siemens Switches and Pushbuttons Data Book (of unknown date) confirms this:
+A Siemens Switches and Pushbuttons Data Book (of unknown date; see under Siemens STB 11) confirms this:

 Keyboard height – important for correct working posture – in accordance with DIN 66234, Part 6 < 30 mm (measured from the desk top to the middle key row).
 This requirement is easily met since the key height is only 17.5 mm (with 4 mm travel) or 16 mm (with 2.5 mm travel) from the upper edge of the PC board to the upper edge of the keytop.